pjtunstall/retro-raiders/README.md

 ## 5. BACKGROUND

 This was our first JavaScript project for 01Founders, a branch of the 01Edu education system, and our first attempt at making a browser game.

-If we were starting from scratch, knowing what we know now, we'd do many things differently.
-Given more time, we'd have a more thorough refactoring stage.

-Variables would be intialized at the start of the game by the same function that resets them for a new game.

-We'd scale everything so that it would work well at 100% zoom in all the main browsers and on all normal screen sizes.
-As it is, we need to recommend Chrome because Chrome automatically adjusts to the right zoom, 80% for my screen, and selects sprites from the spritesheet with none of the artifacts that Firefox produces at 80%, perhaps due to rounding errors in calculating pixels.

-We'd write more object-oriented code, which would make it easier to pass data to the web worker.

-As it is, we prioritized learning new things and making something fun, rather than wrangling all of our false starts into neater code.
+We've treated it as an opportunity to explore new ideas rather than a place to demonstrate perfection.